Check Out: Fishing Tips

 Or maybe you’ve mulled it over and finally decided that now’s the time to purchase fishing equipment of your very own.
 Here are some tips to get you started:

-- - Know what kind of fishing rod or pole you want.
+- Know what kind of fishing rod or pole you want.
 Fishing poles and rods come in a variety of shapes, sizes, and costs.
-Know what kind of use you want to get out of your fishing equipment and research to find the best fit.
+Know what kind of use you want first, then invest in your rod, to get the most out of your fishing equipment.
+Do a little research beforehand to find the best fit.

-- - Get the essential gear.
-Fishing line and hooks fall under this category.
-You should also get some fishing knives and tools like pliers or forceps.
+- Get the essential gear.
+Fishing line and hooks are of course essential, but you’ll likely need a fishing knife and tools like pliers or forceps.
 Depending on what kind of fishing you want to do, you might also want to grab bobbers and weights.

-- - Unless you’re using a bare hook (good luck), you need some sort of attractor.
+- Unless you’re using a bare hook (good luck), you need some sort of attractor.
 Attractors range from big, gooey worms to simple metal plates to intricate flies.
+Depending on what fish you’re looking to bait and where your fishing, it might help to ask the locals what to use for bait.

 Check out these sites for a little extra help: